-If the responding party rejects the findings of the case in part or in their entirety, he or she must notify the Title IX Coordinator in writing within five business days.
+If a respondent alleged to have committed discrimination or harassment rejects the findings of the case in part or in their entirety, he or she must notify the Title IX Coordinator in writing within five business days.
 Acceptable means of notification include email, fax, hand delivery or postal delivery.
 The Title IX Coordinator will convene a hearing to discuss the contested aspects of the case.